 - Zoom vertically: Ctrl + mouse wheel.

 To jump to a particular measure, switch back to score view and find the measure you wish to see.
 Then right click on the measure and select Piano Roll Editor.
 The Piano Roll Editor will scroll to center on the measure you clicked.

 In the Note Display Area, you can click on single notes or click and drag to select a group of notes.
 Holding down the modifier keys will affect how your selection changes:

-- Shift: Invert with existing selection.
-So notes that were previously selected are deselected and notes which were note selected are selected.
-Useful for toggling a note between selected and not selected
+- Shift: Invert existing selection: i.e. notes that were previously selected are deselected, and notes which were not selected are selected.
+Useful for toggling a note between selected and not selected.

-Selected notes can be moved to another voice by clicking the desired voice number button at the top of the editor.
+To move a note selection to another voice: Click the desired voice number button at the top of the editor.